ceramicskate0/ceramicskate0/README.md

   - https://github.com/lunarobliq/Git-Stuff (Git Bat scripts to help automate work with git)

   - https://github.com/ceramicskate0/SharpExchange (C# Tool to interact with MS Exchange)

+### Disclaimer: The person(s) attached to this account, the account, and the author(s) are not responsible or liable for any code hosted here or its use cases.